News & Resources

 Do rules of the road apply in parking lots?

-The one outlier is Ontario, where shopping centre parking lots are considered to be private property and not roads.
+The one outlier is Ontario, where parking lots are considered private property, not roads.
 Therefore, the traffic rules of the Highway Traffic Act do not apply to them.

-That does not mean you can drive erratically in a parking lot in Ontario and not face the consequences for your actions.
-On the contrary.
-The Criminal Code still applies, and some Ontario municipalities have declared the parking lots in their jurisdictions as roads.
+That does not mean you can drive erratically in a parking lot in Ontario and not face the consequences of your actions.
+On the contrary, the Criminal Code still applies — so you can’t drive under the influence or drive recklessly — and some Ontario municipalities have declared the parking lots in their jurisdictions as roads.
 Thus, the Highway Traffic Act does apply.
 Otherwise, traffic laws do apply to parking lots in every other part of Canada.

-1. A driver in a thoroughfare lane has the right-of-way before drivers in feeder lanes.
+Always remember that a driver in a thoroughfare lane has the right-of-way before drivers in feeder lanes.
 A thoroughfare is generally a lane that exits to a street.
 These tend to be wider and are the main arteries of the parking lot.
 Feeder lanes, on the other hand, are smaller lanes that typically begin and end at the thoroughfares.
+Generally, failure to yield the right-of-way will result in you being found at fault.

-2. If you open the door of your car and someone else hits it, you are at fault.
-If you are opening your car door to exit, ensure there is no traffic nearby first.
-By opening your door without looking and you hit another vehicle, you are likely at fault.
+1. If you open the door of your car and someone else hits it, you are at fault.
+If you are opening your car door to exit, first make sure there is no oncoming traffic or cars nearby.
+If you open your door without looking and hit another vehicle, you are likely at fault.

-How do I prevent getting into a parking lot accident?
+How do I avoid getting into a parking lot accident?

 A little common sense goes a long way.
 Here are five tips to help avoid getting in an accident the next time you need to park in a public lot:

-• Pay Attention.
-Don’t use your mobile phone while driving at any time and that includes in parking lots.
+• Pay attention.
+You shouldn’t be using your mobile phone while driving and that includes while in parking lots.
 Also, keep an eye out for pedestrians.

-• Limit Blind Spots.
-Park your vehicle so it faces outward and you do not have to reverse to get out of a parking spot.
-The more you can see, the less the chance you will hit another car or person.
+• Limit blind spots.
+Park your vehicle facing outward.
+That way you do not have to reverse to get out of a parking spot.
+The more you can see, the less chance you have of hitting another car or person.

 What do I do if I get in a parking lot accident?

+A car accident in a parking lot or garage is the same as an auto collision on a main road because these spaces have right-of-way rules too.
 Parking lot accidents are treated the same way as accidents on the road.
-To support a claim if you file one, gather as many details as possible including taking photos, asking any passersby to be a witness if they saw the accident, and exchange your insurance information with the other vehicle’s driver.
+If you intend on filing a claim, gather as many details as possible.
+This includes taking photos, asking any passersby to be a witness if they saw the collision, and exchange your insurance information with the other vehicle’s driver.
 Most importantly, if anyone is hurt, immediately call 9-1-1.

 What will happen to my auto insurance premium?